walmartlabs/concord-website/docs/plugins/git.md

 The `git` task uses a number of input parameters that are common for all
 operations:

-- `url`: Required - the SSH URL of git repository
+- `url`: Required - the SSH / HTTPS URL of git repository
 - `workingDir`: Required - the name of the directory inside the process space on the Concord server into which the git repository is cloned before any operation is performed.
 - `action`: Required - the name of the operation to perform.
+- `privateKey`: Required if `url` is of type SSH
 - `org` of the `privateKey` parameter: Optional - the name of the organization in Concord org where the secret can be located, if not specified defaults to `Default`.
 - `secretName` of the `privateKey` parameter: Required - the name of the Concord [secret](../api/secret.html) used for the SSH connection to the git repository on the remote server.
+- `auth`: Required if `url` is of type HTTPS, details in [Basic authentication](#basic-authentication)

-Following is an example showing the common parameters:
+Following is an example showing the common parameters with SSH authentication:

 ```yaml
 flows: